About the functions¶

 - Create word: To finish and return to the “String similarity” dialogue box, click on “Create word.”

-- List of words: If there is a specific list of words for which density is to be calculated (e.g., the stimuli list for an experiment), that list can be saved as a .txt file with one word per line and uploaded into PCT for analysis.
-Note that the words should be written orthographically if orthographic neighbourhood density is to be calculated, and transcribed if transcription-based neighbourhood density is to be calculated.
-If using transcription, note that all symbols in the transcription file must be symbols in the actual inventory of the corpus.
+List of words: If there is a specific list of words for which density is to be calculated (e.g., the stimuli list for an experiment), that list can be saved as a .txt file with one word per line and uploaded into PCT for analysis.
+The words may be written in either spelling or transcription; you simply need to specify which version the .txt file contains.
+Neighbourhood density will always be calculated based on transcriptions, however, so if you want to calculate ND for a word that is not in the corpus, you must supply the transcriptions.
+(If you provide spellings, PCT simply looks up the word’s transcription in the corpus first.)
+If using transcription with the Khorsi algorithm, note that all symbols in the transcription file must be symbols in the actual inventory of the corpus.
 E.g., if using IPA, a transcription could be [bnɪk] but not [spe7ec].
 If a word in your file contains multi-character symbols, then you should use a period as a delimiter within that word; otherwise, no delimiter is necessary.
 E.g., if /ts/ is an affricate in your corpus, then the word /atsa/ should be written as “a.ts.a” in your file, but the word /blat/ can be written simply as “blat” in your file.
 Note that words in the .txt file will not be added to the corpus, nor does PCT include any of the words in the .txt file itself when calculating the neighbourhood densities of each word.
+E.g., if the word [bɑtɑ] is in your .txt file, and you calculate ND in the example corpus, [bɑtɑ] will be said to have two neighbours ([mɑtɑ] and [nɑtɑ]), but it will not itself count as a neighbour for either of those words (i.e., they will still each have a ND of 1).
+If there is a word in the .txt file that cannot be found, PCT will calculate the ND results for other words as normal and simply return “N/A” for any words it cannot handle.

 Alternative algorithm: If one is calculating the neighbourhood density for a long word in a large corpus, using edit distance with a max distance of 1, there is a linear-time algorithm that may speed up the calculation as compared to our standard algorithm.
 Checking this box will select this potentially faster option.